Complutum: The Site

 The limits of the city are known since archaeological surveys were carried out when the adjoining buildings were built.
 As in almost all the cities that were founded or rebuilt from the first century BC, the Romans used a Greek-inspired Hippodamian orthogonal grid of streets.

-Complutum was built in two main sections: an older one to the east, built in the 20-30s AD where the insulae are rectangular, approximately 32 × 42 m, and another to the west from the 60s AD with square insulae of 32 × 32 m.
+Complutum was built in two main sections: an older one to the east, built in the 20–30s AD, where the insulae are rectangular, approximately 32 × 42 m, and another to the west, from the 60s AD, with square insulae of 32 × 32 m.

 15 decumani and 16 cardines were traced, occupying an approximate area of 48 hectares that housed 10,000 to 15,000 inhabitants in its heyday before the crisis of the 3rd century.
-The two main avenues, the Cardo Máximus and the Decumanus Máximus, intersected at the Forum with the commercial areas, the main public and religious buildings. and the houses of the most important citizens.
+The two main avenues, the cardo maximus and the decumanus maximus, intersected at the forum with the commercial areas, the main public and religious buildings, and the houses of the most important citizens.

-The Decumanus Máximus is the most important street, because it was the road from Emerita Augusta (Mérida) and Toletum (Toledo) to CaesarAugusta (Zaragoza).
+The decumanus maximus is the most important street, because it was the road from Emerita Augusta (Mérida) and Toletum (Toledo) to CaesarAugusta (Zaragoza).
 Beside the road at the western gate was a fountain where nymphs and the goddess Diana were venerated, known today as Fuente del Juncal.
-At the southern end of the Cardo Máximus, on the banks of the Henares, another spring performed a similar function, the so-called de la Salud, in what was then a small river port.
+At the southern end of the cardo maximus, on the banks of the Henares, another spring performed a similar function, the so-called de la Salud, in what was then a small river port.